Abiotic Factors In The Coral Reef

 Availability of Calcium Carbonate

 Coral skeletons are made of calcium carbonate, a mineral that corals extract from seawater.
 The availability of calcium carbonate is essential for coral growth and reef development.
 Ocean acidification, caused by the absorption of excess carbon dioxide from the atmosphere, reduces the availability of calcium carbonate in seawater.
-This makes it more difficult for corals to build and maintain their skeletons, slowing coral growth and weakening reef structures.
+That said, this makes it more difficult for corals to build and maintain their skeletons, slowing coral growth and weakening reef structures.
 Ocean acidification is a major threat to coral reefs worldwide, particularly in regions with already low calcium carbonate levels.

 Trends and Latest Developments